viet91/freqtrade-dca/docs/installation.md

 (1) This command switches the cloned repository to the use of the `stable` branch.
 It's not needed, if you wish to stay on the (2) `develop` branch.

 You may later switch between branches at any time with the `git checkout stable`/`git checkout develop` commands.

+???
+Note "Install from pypi"
+    An alternative way to install Freqtrade is from [pypi](https://pypi.org/project/freqtrade/).
+The downside is that this method requires ta-lib to be correctly installed beforehand, and is therefore currently not the recommended way to install Freqtrade.

+    ``` bash
+    pip install freqtrade
+    ```

 ------